-Do you remember our post related to top e-commerce trends of 2018?
-It describes lots of instruments that may be widely used in digital trade in general and Magento 2 in particular within the next months.
-Below, we shed light on a new way to connect with your buyers – Magento 2 push notifications.
+In this post, we shed light on one of the most effective instruments to connect with your buyers – Magento 2 push notifications.
 When mailboxes are overcrowded with emails, ads are usually blocked, and social networks are highly filtered, the only way to reach your customers is related to the use of the browser and mobile notifications.
-The best Magento 2 push notifications extensions and solutions are gathered in the following post.'
+The best Magento 2 push notifications extensions and solutions are gathered below.'

 Table of contents